How To Use Strong Verbs To Add Punch To Your Writing

 But the regular verb look is weak because its past forms are both looked and looked.

-But don’t panic too much about this because there are only about two hundred irregular modern English verbs that are linguistically strong.
+But don’t panic too much about this because only about two hundred irregular modern English verbs are linguistically strong.

 2. Active vs. static verbs

-Verbs such as be, have, know, seem, agree, feel, hear, and want are almost always static in use.
+Verbs such as be, have, know, seem, agree, feel, hear, and want are almost always static.

 Active verbs naturally describe an action.
 You very often use these in the progressive form.